York City School District

 The York City School District is a large, urban, public school district serving the City of York, Pennsylvania in York County, Pennsylvania.
 The district encompasses approximately 5 sqmi.
-According to 2010 Census data, the District's population was 43,718 people, estimated to be 44,118 as of 2018.
-As of 2018, the educational attainment levels for the School District of the City of York population were 69.25% high school graduates and 15.38% college graduates.
+According to 2010 census data, the district's population was 43,718 people, estimated to be 44,118 as of 2018.
+As of 2018, the district's population were 69.25% high school graduates and 15.38% college graduates.

 As of 2018, the median household income in the district is approximately $30,283, while the median family income is approximately $33,048.
 In the Commonwealth, the median family income was $49,501 and the United States median family income was $49,445, in 2010.
-According to the Pennsylvania Budget and Policy Center, 81.1% of the District's pupils lived at 185% or below the Federal Poverty level as shown by their eligibility for the federal free or reduced price school meal programs in 2012.
+According to the Pennsylvania Budget and Policy Center, 81.1% of the district's pupils lived at 185% or below the federal poverty level as shown by their eligibility for the federal free or reduced-price school meal programs in 2012.